-• The recommended timeframe for this step is 90 days, preferably the fourth quarter of the federal fiscal year (July - September), to better align with end-of-year closing and reconciliation of federal financial and grant award systems.
+The recommended timeframe for this step is 90 days, preferably in July through September, to better align with end-of-year closing and reconciliation of federal financial and grant award systems.
+This timeframe is recommended to better align with FTA and FHWA grantmaking processes.
+These timelines are suggested and may not apply for all cases.

-- FTA Direct Recipient Prerequisites - FTA Resources for New Grant Recipients - FTA Resources for Existing Grant Recipients - FTA Grants Program Oversight - FTA Environmental Review Process: NEPA is the primary law governing the environmental review process for all federal agencies.
+- FTA Direct Recipient Prerequisites - FTA Resources for New Grant Recipients - FTA Resources for Existing Grant Recipients - FTA Grants Program Oversight - FTA Environmental Review Process: NEPA is the primary law governing the environmental review process for all Federal agencies.
 NEPA establishes a decision-making process that agencies must follow to study the environmental impacts of proposed projects, both large and small.
-This term includes NEPA and other applicable Federal environmental laws, regulations and executive orders. - FTA Current Apportionments - Environmental and NEPA Process: - o FTA Environmental Resources Information - o Environmental Training and Technical Assistance - o CEQ regulations implementing NEPA, 40 CFR part 1502 - Efficient environmental reviews for project decision-making, 23 U.S.C. § 139 - FTA/FHWA/FRA joint Environmental Impact and Related Procedures, 23 CFR part 771 - Linking the Transportation Planning and NEPA Processes, 23 CFR 450.212, 450.318, and Appendix A. This appendix provides additional information to explain the linkage between the transportation planning and project development/NEPA processes.
-It is intended to be non-binding and should not be construed as a rule of general applicability. - o FTA NEPA Readiness: Resources for project sponsors on activities related to the environmental review process for FTA projects.
+This term includes NEPA and other applicable Federal environmental laws, regulations and executive orders. - FTA Current Apportionments - Environmental and NEPA Process: - o FTA Environmental Resources Information - o Environmental Training and Technical Assistance - Efficient environmental reviews for project decision-making, 23 U.S.C. § 139 - FTA/FHWA/Federal Railroad Administration (FRA) joint Environmental Impact and Related Procedures, 23 CFR part 771 - Linking the Transportation Planning and NEPA Processes, 23 CFR 450.212, 450.318, and Appendix A. This appendix provides additional information to explain the linkage between the transportation planning and project development/NEPA processes.
+It is intended to be non-binding and should not be construed as a rule of general applicability. - FTA NEPA Readiness: Resources for project sponsors on activities related to the environmental review process for FTA projects.

-Although flexible funds transferred to FTA should be administered under the applicable FTA program requirements, flexible funds may only be used for the purposes for which they were originally authorized.
-Significant scope, schedule, and budget changes (post-award)

-- can delay project delivery and jeopardize project implementation or receiving additional flexible funding for future transit projects. - For larger capital projects, compliance with NEPA may be more involved and require additional consultation under Section 106, Section 4(f) or other environmental requirements.
+- Although flexible funds transferred to FTA should be administered under the applicable FTA program requirements, flexible funds may only be used for the purposes for which they were originally authorized.
+Significant scope, schedule, and budget changes (post-award) can delay project delivery and jeopardize project implementation or receiving additional flexible funding for future transit projects. - For larger capital projects, compliance with NEPA may be more involved and require additional consultation under Section 106, Section 4(f) or other environmental requirements.
 These environmentally significant projects should begin the NEPA process sooner to accommodate timely project delivery.
 Furthermore, projects with significant impacts to the built or natural environments may require extensive public involvement and time commitments.
 When determining overall project delivery timelines, consider that EAs have a one-year timeline and EISs have a two-year timeline under NEPA. - For flexible funds transferring into Sections 5307, 5310, and 5311 programs, FTA provides pre-award authority to incur expenses before grant award for certain program areas.
 This pre-award authority allows recipients to incur certain project costs before grant approval and retain the eligibility of those costs for subsequent reimbursement after grant approval.
 For capital projects, the recipient assumes all risk and is responsible for ensuring that all conditions (e.g., NEPA compliance) are met before applying pre-award authority to retain eligibility for reimbursement and future project funding.
-FTA does not impose additional conditions on pre-award authority for operating, planning, or administrative assistance under the formula grant programs though all federal requirements must be met.
+FTA does not impose additional conditions on pre-award authority for operating, planning, or administrative assistance under the formula grant programs though all Federal requirements must be met.
 Flexible funding lag times may impose additional risk if pre-award authority is utilized.